ryuheechul/provision/lima/tailscale/README.md

 > adding a public key of the remote machine to `~/.ssh/authorized_keys`, would let you avoid typing password of the account of the target machine

 ### Caveats
-resource spec at [./config.yaml](./config.yaml) is still probably an overkill and not terribly optimized yet.
+Resource spec at [./config.yaml](./config.yaml) is still probably an overkill and not terribly optimized yet.

+macOS host by default would turn into sleep mode when display is off unless a setting like below to be turned on.

+_Prevent automatic sleeping on power adapter when the display is off_

+[Go here](https://gist.github.com/ryuheechul/3918366306f6b7f02c250dcb0cbee4ec#prevent-ssh-disconnection) for more on that.